Acting Games | Drama Exercises and Games for Kids and Adults

 Me to You

 This is a really simple exercise for a large group which encourages connection and focus.
-It requires students to be hyperaware and really focus.
+It is a natural exercise to build to after Name and Go.

-2. The person starting must make eye contact with someone else in the circle (working across the circle is best).
+2. The person starting must make eye contact with someone else (working across the circle is best.)

-3. They then must gesture to themselves and say “me” followed by a gesture at the other person in which they say: “to you”.
-It should seamless.
+3. They then gesture to themselves and say “me” followed by a gesture at the other person, to which they say: “you”.
+It should be seamless.

-5. Once this has gone around the circle a few times, lose the words and get your students to simply use gesture and eye contact.
+5. Once this has gone around the circle a few times, lose the words and get participants to simply use gesture and eye contact.

 6. If they are successful at this then drop the gesture and simply use eye contact.